eslam112001/Nginx-Load-Balancer-with-Ansible-ITI/README.md

 ## Security & Access

-* All SSH access managed using the private key `node1.pem`
+* SSH access to all instances is handled via private key `node1.pem`
-* Make sure permissions are set correctly:
+* Ensure the key file has proper permissions (chmod 400)
+* Use ubuntu user for all EC2 instances.

   ```bash
   chmod 400 /path/to/node1.pem